busstoptaktik/geodesy/ruminations/010-rumination.md

 >
 > - Note 2 to entry: A coordinate transformation is colloquially sometimes referred to as a 'datum transformation'.
 This is erroneous.
 A coordinate transformation changes coordinate values.
 It does not change the definition of the datum.
 In this document coordinates are referenced to a coordinate reference system.
 A coordinate transformation operates between two coordinate reference systems, not between two datums.

-Let's dig deeper into this under item 7 below, but first, let's look at a few easier-to-handle insufficiencies of 19111(2019):
+Let's dig deeper into this under item 7 below, but in the meantime, let's look at a few easier-to-handle insufficiencies of 19111(2019):

 ## Item 2: `CoordinateSet` is vaguely defined, and not sufficiently useful

 In 19111, `CoordinateSet` is the fundamental interface to actual data (cf. fig 5, sect.
 7.4).

-The `CoordinateSet` interface models something that, in practical implementations would be e.g. *a stack* or *an array* of `CoordinateTuple`s combined with a link to the relevant `CoordinateMetadata`.
+The `CoordinateSet` interface models something that, in practical implementations would be e.g. *a stack, list, or array* of `CoordinateTuple`s combined with a link to the relevant `CoordinateMetadata`.

 The `CoordinateMetadata` consists of either a `CRSid` or a `CRS`, and (if the CRS is dynamic) a `coordinateEpoch`.